Neural Contextual Bandits without Regret: Details of and

 where the vector $\vtheta^0$ is referring to the same set of parameter in both case.
-Starting with an identical initialization, and running gradient descent on the $\ell_2$ regularized LSE loss will of course cause $\bar\vtheta^{(J)} := \vtheta^{(J)}_{\mathrm{CNN}}$ and $\vtheta^{(J)}$ not to be equal anymore, but we can still show that $\bar\vtheta^{(J)}$ and $\vtheta^0$ are close as it was in the fully connected case.
-Similarly, we can show that $\bar \vg$ faces a small change during training with Gradient Descent.
+Starting with an identical initialization, and running gradient descent on the $\ell_2$ regularized LSE loss will cause $\bar\vtheta^{(J)} := \vtheta^{(J)}_{\mathrm{CNN}}$ and $\vtheta^{(J)}$ not to be equal anymore, but we can still show that $\bar\vtheta^{(J)}$ and $\vtheta^0$ are close as it was in the fully-connected case.
+Similarly, we can show that $\bar \vg$ faces a small change during training with gradient descent.
 We will now present the lemmas needed for proving Theorem \ref{thm:cnnucbregret}.
-These lemmas are equivalents of lemmas in Section \ref{app:thm4proof} repeated for the convolutional network.
-Convergence of the gram matrix to the CNTK is only proven in the $m\rightarrow \infty$ limit, hence some statements are weaker with respect to the condition on $m$, compared to the equivalent lemma under the fully-connected setting. \begin{lemma}[Convolutional variant of Lemma \ref{lem:NTK_gram}] Let $\bar \mG = [\bar \vg^T(\vx_t; \vtheta^0)]^T_{t\leq T}$ and $\bar\mK = [\bar k(\vx_i, \vx_j)]_{i,j \leq T}$.
+These are equivalent to the lemmas in Section \ref{app:thm4proof} repeated for the convolutional network.
+Some statements, however, are weaker with respect to the condition on $m$, since convergence of the gram matrix to the CNTK (Lemma \ref{lem:CNTK_gram}) is only proven in the $m\rightarrow \infty$ limit. \begin{lemma}[Convolutional variant of Lemma \ref{lem:NTK_gram}] Let $\bar \mG = [\bar \vg^T(\vx_t; \vtheta^0)]^T_{t\leq T}$ and $\bar\mK = [\bar k(\vx_i, \vx_j)]_{i,j \leq T}$.
 For any $\epsilon>0$, there exists $M$ such that for every $m \geq M$,

 \end{lemma} \begin{lemma}[Convolutional variant of Lemma \ref{lem:gu51}] Let $f^*$ be a member of $\gH_\cntk$ with bounded RKHS norm $\norm{f}_\cntk \leq B$.
 Then there exists $M$ such that for every $m \geq M$, there is a $\vtheta^* \in \R^p$ that satisfies